 LOCATION FUNCTION APPROXIMATE SQUARE FEET

-Reston, VA Operations/Headquarters 375,000
+Reston, VA Servicing Headquarters 375,000

 Wilkes Barre, PA Loan Servicing Center 135,000

 Killeen, TX Loan Servicing Center 133,000

 Lynn Haven, FL Loan Servicing Center 133,000

 Lawrence, KS Loan Servicing Center 52,000

 It is expected that these properties will be retained by the GSE until the year 2000 at which time they will be transferred to the Holding Company or one of its non-GSE subsidiaries.
-In addition, the Company leases approximately 35,000 square feet of office space for its loan servicing center in Waltham, Massachusetts, 37,800 square feet of office space for its loan servicing center in Spokane, Washington and 47,000 square feet and 33,000 square feet of additional space for its loan servicing centers in Lawrence, Kansas and Killeen, Texas, respectively.
+In addition, the Company leases approximately 35,000 square feet of office space for its loan servicing center in Waltham, Massachusetts, 37,800 square feet of office space for its loan servicing center in Spokane, Washington and 47,000 square feet of additional space for its loan servicing center in Lawrence, Kansas.